Pulmonary Medicine - Respiratory

 Most of us breathe without giving it a second thought.
 For those with chronic obstructive pulmonary disease (COPD) or restrictive lung disease, it’s a constant effort.

-Pulmonologists in Memorial Medical Group (MMG) diagnosis and treat all lung diseases.
+Pulmonologists in BJC Medical Group of Illinois (formerly known as Memorial Medical Group) diagnosis and treat all lung diseases.
 They offer a complete range of office and hospital-based diagnostic and therapeutic services for patients who need care or rehabilitation for breathing problems.
 Using the latest technology, our caring and compassionate staff will help you learn to breathe again.
-In our MMG office locations, we provide pulmonary consultation and follow up, chest x-rays, pulmonary function testing, and arterial blood gas analysis.
+In our BJC Medical Group of Illinois office locations, we provide pulmonary consultation and follow up, chest x-rays, pulmonary function testing, and arterial blood gas analysis.

 Respiratory Care Services